GYNO-PEVARYL 150 mg Vaginal Pessaries

 For vaginal administration.

 One pessary should be inserted high into the vagina each evening for three consecutive days.
-Pregnant women should thoroughly wash their hands before self-administering Gyno-Pevaryl 150 mg vaginal pessary.
+Pregnant women should thoroughly wash their hands before self-administering Gyno-Pevaryl 150 mg vaginal pessaries.

-Gyno-Pevaryl 150 mg pessary is not indicated for use in children under the age of 16 years.
+Gyno-Pevaryl 150 mg vaginal pessaries are not indicated for use in children under the age of 16 years.

 No specific dosage recommendations or precautions apply.